-E3: Is fracking taking place in West Sussex?
+E3: Is hydraulic fracturing taking place in West Sussex?

-No fracking is taking place at the active exploration or production sites and no fracking is proposed at the inactive permitted exploration site or the proposed exploration sites.
-However, fracking did take place in the early 1980s at Baxters Copse (near Graffham in Chichester District).
+Government announced a moratorium on shale gas extraction in November 2019.
+No hydraulic fracturing is taking place at the active exploration or production sites.
+However, hydraulic fracturing did take place in the early 1980s at Baxters Copse (near Graffham in Chichester District).